rocherbpb/meta_hydra/index.md

 Pathogens in the dataset are identified from the CZ-ID pathogen list (https://czid.org/pathogen_list) and all associated TaxonIDs are listed [here](https://github.com/rocherbpb/meta_hydra/blob/main/full_CZID_pathogen_list.txt).

 Select each pathogen node, and save reads (File->Extract Reads...) as a fasta file.
-Move these fata files to the Blast directory found in the working directory.
+Move these fasta files to the Blast directory found in the working directory.

 ### Blast confirmation of Diamond classification
 Create blast job files: